 Life expectancy and causes of death

-- Life expectancy for Oxford residents is 80.2 years for men and 84.3 years for women.
-This is significantly better than the national average.
+- Life expectancy for Oxford residents is 79.5 years for men and 84.4 years for women.
+This is better than the national average.

-- There are geographical inequalities in life expectancy - men from the least deprived areas can expect to live 9.3 years longer than those in the most deprived areas.
-For women there is a smaller gap of 5.7 years.
+- Inequalities in life expectancy at birth for men from the least to the most deprived areas of Oxford are estimated to be around 13 years.
+For women, there is a smaller gap of around 9 years.

 - The city’s roads account for the largest number of Oxfordshire’s pedal cycle casualties and the number of cyclist casualties has risen in recent years.